 February 27, 1956, Kentucky’s General Assembly passed Senate Resolution 70, establishing the spotted bass as Kentucky’s state gamefish.
 Soon afterwards, the legislation was signed into law by Governor Chandler.
 From that date, the spotted bass became known as the Kentucky bass, a common name that is widely accepted in Kentucky.
 The spotted bass was chosen as the state gamefish because of its abundance in the Ohio River, and tributaries to the south, many of which arise or flow through the Bluegrass State.
 Populations of spotted bass are found in most of Kentucky’s major rivers, but ichthyologists didn’t recognize that the spotted bass was a separate species from the largemouth bass until 1927.
 In Kentucky, adult spotted bass are commonly 8 to 15 inches in length, weighing 8 ounces to 2 pounds.

-March 22, 1958, the University of Kentucky basketball team won its 4th NCAA Tournament beating Seattle 84-72.
-Temple and Kansas St. completed the final four.
-The tournament involved 24 schools and the finals were held in Louisville, Kentucky.
-The Wildcats were coached by Adolph Rupp.
+March 22, 1958, Rupp’s Fiddling Five basketball team won the school’s 4th NCAA Tournament beating Seattle 84-72.
+Temple and Kansas St. also completed the final four in Freedom Hall.
+The NCAA tournament involved 24 schools.
+It would be Rupp’s last championship team.

 September 5, 1960, Muhammad Ali won his Olympic light-heavyweight gold medal in Rome.
 Despite being only 18, he won all four of his fights easily.
 In the final he defeated, in a unanimous decision, three-time European champion, Zbigniew Pietrzykowski.
 Ali, then named Cassius Clay, cherished his gold medal from the 1960 Olympics so much that he wore it all the time, even while sleeping.
 The Ali/Gold medal story is of great mystery to this day.
 Some say he lost it but Ali and his brother tell another story.
 One day, sickened by a horrific bout of racism he encountered that evening, the 18-year-old champion stood on the Second Street Bridge and threw the medal into the Ohio River.

-October 29, 1960, Muhammad Ali makes his professional debut in his hometown of Louisville, Kentucky, winning a six-round unanimous decision over Tunney Hunsaker, whose day job was police chief of Fayetteville, West Virginia.
+October 29, 1960, Muhammad Ali makes his professional debut in his hometown of Louisville.
+He won a six-round unanimous decision over Tunney Hunsaker, whose day job was police chief of Fayetteville, West Virginia.

 March 22, 1967, after eight successful title defenses, including another win over Liston and one over former champ Floyd Patterson, Ali knocks out Zora Folley in the seventh round in Madison Square Garden.
 It was his last fight before losing his titles and facing prison for refusing to be inducted into the U.S. Army.